AlephAlpha/Nekomata/doc/Builtins.md

 ### `fail` (`!`, `0 -> 1`)

-Push a value that always fails.
+Push a non-deterministic object with no values.

 ### `allValues` (`a`, `1 -> 1`)